stephenkyang/tp/docs/UserGuide.md

 _______________
 ```

-You can also set a modify that was wrongly inserted:
+You can also set and modify that was wrongly inserted:

 budget set /c (category) /l spending limit
 ```